christiansassi/computer-vision-project/README.md

     <span><i>Thresholded and dilated image</i></span>
 </p>

-Next, contours are filtered based on the volleyball court area.
-The court's boundaries are defined, and objects that intercept this area by 25% or more are kept.
-This approach helps discard irrelevant objects, such as people outside the court (e.g., coaches) who may briefly step into the frame:
+Next, contours are filtered based on the volleyball court's boundaries, with objects that intersect the court area by 25% or more being retained:

 <p align="center" text-align="center">
     <img width="75%" src="assets/motion_detection/motion_detection_2.png">